KaiyueSun98/KaiyueSun98.github.io/README.md

   - implemented the architectures in keras
   - Course project: proposed an image descriptor for measuring similarity between images.
 The descriptor was trained and tested on N-HPatches, a noisy version of HPatches dataset.
 The method of 2 Convolutional Neural Networks pipeline was used in the baseline appraoch.
 The first network aimed to denoise the input patches.
 The second one was used to train the descriptor, which was then evaluated on three tasks: patch verification, image matching and patch retrieval.
     - Firstly, the baseline approach is demonstrated and implemented.
 Based on that, an improved approach is proposed and evaluated.
-    - Then an insightful aanalysis of the improvement upon the baseline approach is discussed in the final part.
+    - Then an insightful analysis of the improvement upon the baseline approach is discussed in the final part.
     - [DL Report](https://github.com/KaiyueSun98/KaiyueSun98.github.io/blob/main/DL%20Report.pdf)

 - Formula Student Society Project: